 Dr Antonis Kousoulis

-He is the Deputy Director for Development Programmes at the Mental Health Foundation where he leads the development and delivery of evidence-based solutions for public mental health.
-Previously, he was Head of Business Development at CPRD (Clinical Practice Research Datalink), within the Senior Leadership Team of the UK Department of Health.
+He is the Deputy Director of Innovation Development Programmes at the Mental Health Foundation where he leads the development and delivery of evidence-based interventions for public mental health.
+Previously, he was Deputy Director of Development at CPRD (Clinical Practice Research Datalink), within the Senior Leadership Team of the UK Department of Health (MHRA).

 Dr Kousoulis qualified in Medicine at the University of Athens, Greece, and completed a posgraduate degree in Medical Humanities at Imperial College London, UK.
-He has collaborated in research protocols, among others, of the Science & Technology Studies Department at University College London, Center for Global Tobacco Control at Harvard School of Public Health, and the Clinic of Social Medicine at the University of Crete, and has received funding under various European and UK schemes for clinical or secondary research.
-He has published over 50 papers in international scientific journals, and is an enthusiastic lecturer showcasing participation in over 100 presentations in scientific meetings.
-He is also co-leading the Society of Junior Doctors, a Greek research charity, in a mentoring and scientific coordinating role, and is an Associate Editor for the BMC Family Practice journal.
+He has collaborated in research protocols and clinical trials, among others, of the Science & Technology Studies Department at University College London, Center for Global Tobacco Control at Harvard School of Public Health, and the Clinic of Social Medicine at the University of Crete, and has received funding under various European and UK schemes for clinical or secondary research.
+He has published over 75 papers in international scientific journals, and is an enthusiastic lecturer with over 115 presentations in scientific meetings.
+He is an experienced peer reviewer and has held editorial appointments for multiple publications including The Lancet.
+He is also a trustee of the Society of Junior Doctors, a Greek research charity.

-Externally, Dr Kousoulis has given lectures at Oxford University, Nuffield Department of Primary Care.
+Externally, he holds a teaching appointment at Oxford University, Nuffield Department of Primary Care.

-Dr Kousoulis' research at LSHTM focuses on the historical epidemiology of the neglected determinants of epidemic and pandemic emergence, particularly on the collective emotional determinants affecting uptake of interventions.
+Dr Kousoulis' research at LSHTM focuses on public mental health as well as the historical epidemiology of the social determinants of disease emergence and spread, particularly on the collective emotional determinants affecting uptake of interventions.
 He has significant diverse research experience in various fields including systematic reviews, research using NHS routinely collected data, clinical trial feasibility, humanities research.